districtlines/AKTCodingStandards/README.md

 ---

 #### <a name="" href="#">Function formatting</a>
-This is the perferred formatting for a function.
+This is the preferred formatting for a function.
 > ####Notice:
 >* The arguments are 1 space away from the opening and closing parenthesis.
 >* The curly braces start on the same line as the function then end indented the same as the beginning of the function.